Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Melton South has 42 active public transport stops, offering a mix of train and bus services.
-These stops are served by 18 different routes, which together facilitate 5,173 weekly passenger trips.
-Transport accessibility is deemed good, with residents generally situated 233 meters from the nearest stop.
+Melton South has 40 operational public transport stops offering a mix of train and bus services.
+These stops are served by 18 different routes, facilitating 5,173 weekly passenger trips in total.
+Transport accessibility is considered good, with residents on average located 233 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport at 85%, while trains account for 9%.
+On average, there are 1.2 vehicles per dwelling.

 Frequently Asked Questions - Transport